kousikr26/quick-reply/README.md

  - **Alt + Q** to reply to a received message (Pressing repeatedly cycles through previous messages in the stack)

  - **Alt + W** to reply to your own message (Pressing repeatedly cycles through previous messages in the stack)
+ - Pressing Esc will reinitialise the message stack

  - Default shortcuts can be changed in manifest.json